sagelabs/standards/comp-sci/data-structures-and-algorithms/analyze-the-complexity-of-common-data-structure-access-operations.md

 0. Accurately describe the complexity of Array access, search, insertion, and deletion
 1. Accurately describe the complexity of Stack access, search, insertion, and deletion
-2. Here
-3. Accurately describe the complexity of Queue access, search, insertion, and deletion
+2. Accurately describe the complexity of Queue access, search, insertion, and deletion
-4. Accurately describe the complexity of Doubly and Singly Linked List access, search, insertion, and deletion, and contrast the differences
+3. Accurately describe the complexity of Doubly and Singly Linked List access, search, insertion, and deletion, and contrast the differences
-5. Accurately describe the complexity of Hash Table access, search, insertion, and deletion
+4. Accurately describe the complexity of Hash Table access, search, insertion, and deletion
-6. Accurately describe the complexity of Skip List access, search, insertion, and deletion
+5. Accurately describe the complexity of Skip List access, search, insertion, and deletion
-7. Accurately describe the complexity of Binary Search Tree access, search, insertion, and deletion
+6. Accurately describe the complexity of Binary Search Tree access, search, insertion, and deletion
-8. Accurately describe the complexity of Cartesian Tree access, search, insertion, and deletion
+7. Accurately describe the complexity of Cartesian Tree access, search, insertion, and deletion
-9. Accurately describe the complexity of B-Tree access, search, insertion, and deletion
+8. Accurately describe the complexity of B-Tree access, search, insertion, and deletion
-10. Accurately describe the complexity of Red-Black Tree access, search, insertion, and deletion
+9. Accurately describe the complexity of Red-Black Tree access, search, insertion, and deletion
-11. Accurately describe the complexity of Splay Tree access, search, insertion, and deletion
+10. Accurately describe the complexity of Splay Tree access, search, insertion, and deletion
-12. Accurately describe the complexity of AVL Tree access, search, insertion, and deletion
+11. Accurately describe the complexity of AVL Tree access, search, insertion, and deletion
-13. Accurately describe the complexity of KD Tree access, search, insertion, and deletion
+12. Accurately describe the complexity of KD Tree access, search, insertion, and deletion

 ---